guillempuigcomerma/Exercise.github.io/goldenspear-frontend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Making requests to the backend API
+## Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
-You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.
+API server running at 'http://localhost:4001' for the application to make requests against.

-The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).
+The code for the backend server (available for Node) can be found in the [NodeJS api rest](https://github.com/guillempuigcomerma/Exercise.github.io/tree/master/goldenspear-backend).

-If you want to change the API URL to a local server, simply edit `src/agent.js` and change `API_ROOT` to the local server's URL (i.e. `http://localhost:3000/api`)

 ## Functionality overview